Skip to main content

 Growing Access to Health Care

-The Affordable Care Act opened the door for tens of millions of Americans to access affordable, preventive health care services.
+The Affordable Care Act opened the door for tens of millions of Americans to access affordable, preventive healthcare services.
 Chronic conditions, such as diabetes and heart disease, can be prevented with regular screenings.

 Full Practice Authority